tekkies/esp-12e-alexa-door-bell/README.md

 ### Debug
 #### Using VS Code
 * Open the .ino file
 * Close the serial monitor if you have it open
 * First Build & Deploy
+  * **Remember to redeploy if you change the code**
 * <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>, Arduino: Upload
 * Place a breakpoint inside ``loop()``
 * Press <kbd>F5</kbd>
+* **CAVEAT:** It appears only one breakpoint can be set at a time due to hardware limitations

  # Credits
 Built standing on the shoulders of these giants: